Book Clubs and Groups

 Readings on Racial Justice Book Club

 The Readings on Racial Justice Book Club meets virtually via Zoom every second Tuesday of the month at 5 p.m.
 New members are always welcome.
-Check out our calendar of events to register and to receive the link to participate.
+Visit our calendar of events to register and to receive the link to participate.

 January 11 Living in a World That Can't be Fixed: Reimagining Counterculture Today by Curtis White